 Spanish Customs Law was similar to the Indies which was enforced in the country from 1582 to 1828.
 It was a concept of Valorem levied on import and export trades across the country.

-A Tariff Board was established which agreed upon a tariff of set values for all imported articles on which ten percent ad valorem duty, or in other words “tax” were uniformly collected from both parties.
+A Tariff Board was established which agreed upon a tariff of set values for all imported articles.
+Which ten percent ad valorem duty, or in other words “tax” were uniformly collected from both parties.

 The American Regime

-When the Americans finally came to the Philippines, the Military Government continued to enforce the Spanish Tariff Code of 1891, which remained in effect until the Philippine Commission enacted the Tariff Revision Law of 1901.
+When the Americans finally came to the Philippines, the Military Government continued to enforce the Spanish Tariff Code of 1891.
+It remained in effect until the Philippine Commission enacted the Tariff Revision Law of 1901.

 On October 24, 1900, the Philippine Commission passed Act number 33 abolishing and changing the position of Captain of the Port to Collector of Customs in all ports of entry except the Port of Manila.
 This was when the designation of the Captain of the Port in the Port of Manila was retained.